 - Search for stall point & recovery (brakes)

 - “B” line stall Showing good recovery.

 When a SIV course is completed, and you wish to progress to acro, you’ll need to learn from experienced pilots who can tell you exactly what to expect from each manoeuvre.

-All manoeuvres will first be practised without the motor, with a paragliding wing that is specially designed for acro.
-It's also common to practise all manoeuvres over water, this way landing with a reserve will be much less likely to cause an injury.
+All manoeuvres will first be practised without the motor, and instead with a paragliding harness and wing that is specially designed for acro.
+It’s also common to practise all manoeuvres over water, this way landing with a reserve will be much less likely to cause an injury.